 See the report from Sandia National Laboratory: Technical and Economic Feasibility of Applying Used EV Batteries in Stationary Applications.

 For long-distance travel, where fast charging is not available, battery swapping might be a solution.
-Tesla Motors has developed battery swap infrastructure so drivers can pull into a station and exchange a depleted battery with a fully charged one in less time than it takes to fuel a conventional vehicle.
+Tesla Motors is testing battery swap infrastructure that enables drivers to pull into a station and exchange a depleted battery with a fully charged one in less time than it takes to fuel a conventional vehicle.
 Use of battery swap stations requires a vehicle that has been designed with a swappable battery pack.